“New-Zealand is a top-performing country in terms of the quality of its educational system,” according to the OECD’s 2013 Better Life index.

 Getting down to details, the Index notes that New Zealand is one of the strongest OECD countries in the vital skills of reading literacy, maths and science.
 And of 32 developed countries surveyed by the OECD in 2012, NZ devoted the highest percentage of public expenditure to education.

 London-based think tank The Legatum Institute goes further.
 Its 2012 Prosperity Index survey of 142 countries rates New Zealand No.1 in world for education.

-You can choose between state funded schools, ‘state integrated’ schools based on religion (particularly Catholic) and private schools.
+New Zealand gives you a choice of three types of school - state funded schools, ‘state integrated’ schools based on religion (particularly Catholic) and private schools.
 Schooling is free at state and state-integrated schools although parents are expected to meet some minor costs including school books, stationery and uniforms.
 Private school fees range from $4,000 to $28,000 a year.

 Schooling is compulsory for all children in New Zealand aged 6 to 16.
 Children go to primary school from 5-12 years old, then secondary school (also known as college, high school or grammar school).
 There are also some intermediate schools for children in their final primary school years from 11-12 years old.

 Generally, children go to the state school that serves their particular geographic zone.
 See schoolzones.co.nz for more details.
 Houses in the zones of particularly well thought of state schools can be more expensive to buy or rent.
 If an international qualification is your preference, IB World Schools (International Baccalaureate) and schools offering the Cambridge Exams are an option in the main cities.